tkfinitefield/hanko-field/admin/README.md

 Run `make ensure-tailwind` after changing `TAILWIND_VERSION` in the `Makefile`; the rule verifies the installed binary matches the requested version and re-downloads if needed.

+### Authentication

+The default authenticator accepts any non-empty bearer token for local development.
+Include an `Authorization: Bearer <token>` header in requests (e.g., via browser extension) until Firebase integration is wired in.
+Unauthenticated browsers are redirected to `<ADMIN_BASE_PATH>/login`.

 ## Layout

 - `cmd/admin` – entrypoint.